International Summer School in Human-Animal Studies

 HAS@ICS-ULisboa Seminar 2019: Children-Animals Relationships

 Module 5: Theory and concepts: Death, loss and grief for a companion animal

 Lecturers: David Redmalm and Nora Schuurman

-The deadline for applications is 15 March.
-Send your application via email with a doc, docx or pdf file to firstname.lastname@example.org.
+NEW DEADLINE - applications until 30th of Abril.
+Send your application via email with a doc, docx or pdf file to email@example.com.
 The file should include your name, contact details, level of education, the name of the university where you are currently affiliated, and a description of 500 words of a planned or ongoing thesis project.
-A notification of acceptance will be sent by 29 March.
-After acceptance, participants will be asked to submit an additional 1500 words about their project.
+A notification of acceptance will be sent after the review.
+After acceptance, participants will be asked to submit an additional 1500 words about their project

 Course fee: 250 euros to be paid by all participants.